edwardtoday/MSc_dissertation/proposal/proposal.md

 * 3-D devices, compared to 2-D ones, are lower in resolution.
 * The depth values are susceptible to movements of human hands and are therefore less stable than 2-D texture information of palmprints.

 David et al. explore a 3-D palmprint recognition approach by exploiting the 3-D structural information of the palm surface [6, 8].
 The structured light imaging is used to acquire the 3-D palmprint data, from which several types of unique features, including mean curvature image, Gaussian curvature image, and surface type, are extracted.
-A fast feature matching and score-level fusion strategy are proposed for palmprint matching and classification.
+A fast feature matching and score-level fusion strategy is proposed for palmprint matching and classification.
 Wei et al. propose an efficient joint 2D and 3D palmprint matching scheme [5].
 The principal line features and palm shape features are extracted and used to accurately align the palmprint, and a couple of matching rules are defined to efficiently use the 2D and 3D features for recognition.
 The experiments show that the proposed scheme can greatly improve the performance of palmprint verification.
 Wei et al. also present an efficient scheme for 3-D palmprint recognition [1].
 They extract both line and orientation features after calculating and enhancing the mean-curvature image of the 3-D palmprint data.
 The two types of features are then fused at either score level or feature level for the final 3-D palmprint recognition.

 Existing work has been done to utilize the 3-D information for palmprint classification and sorting.
 The global features proposed for that purpose are fast in matching speed but low in accuracy compared to 2-D techniques.